MCZhi/Predictive-Decision/submission/README.md

 # Online Track Explanation
-## Source code
-The code of our submission can be found at this link: https://github.com/MCZhi/Predictive-Decision/tree/smarts-comp-track1

 ## Technique
 We are using a Transformer-based motion predictor to forecast the neighboring agents' future trajectories around the ego vehicle.
 A sampling-based planner will do collision checking and select the optimal trajectory considering the distance to the goal, ride comfort, and safety.
 The prediction/planning horizon is 3 seconds and we only execute the first five steps (0.5s) of the planned trajectory.
 The overall process of our method is given below.